 Clustering analysis is an unsupervised machine gaining knowledge of task.
 The clustering algorithm groups a set of data points into clusters, ensuring that objects within the same cluster share common characteristics.
 Clustering solely utilizes input data to identify patterns, anomalies, and similarities within the input dataset.
-Clustering analysis can be divided into a number of types: density-based clustering, connectivity-based clustering, distribution-based clustering, centroids-based clustering, and constraint-based clustering (Singh et al., 2010).
+Clustering analysis can be divided into a number of types: density-based clustering, connectivity-based clustering, distributionbased clustering, centroids-based clustering, and constraint-based clustering [9].

 Machine learning, data mining, pattern recognition, image analysis, and bioinformatics all use clustering to analyze statistical data, among other fields.
 Clustering of datasets into subsets is a technique for grouping similar objects into exceptional groups.
 To compare data in each subset based on some distance measure, this is necessary.
-Below are some clustering algorithms discussed (Bandyopadhyay & Coyle, 2003; Nazari et al., 2015; Rodriguez et al., 2019).
+Below are some clustering algorithms discussed [49, 50, 61].